chikamichi/ruby-lang.org/README.md

 What's been done so far:

 * Thor tasks
-* Jekyll application (templates, basic structure, helpers) – based on Octopress
+* The Jekyll application (templates, basic structure, helpers) – with a little design refresh based on Octopress excellent theme
+* A few pages (check under `en` and `fr` subdirectories), but more is coming really soon
 * Many discussions on vit-core@ruby-lang.org about what to do next

 What's missing so far: